Falkirk and District Tramways

 Falkirk and District Tramways Tram No 12 Larbert Bridge 1910

 Two motormen with a rather battered looking Tramcar No 12 on Larbert Bridge — photo undated, but probably taken in the four years immediately prior to the Great War.
-By this time, the 'lancer-style' tunics and cloth cap badges had clearly been superseded, the latter by 'off-the-shelf' grade badges.
+By this time, the lancer-style tunics and cloth cap badges had been superseded, the latter by off-the-shelf grade badges.

 Falkirk and District Tramways cap badges

-Script-lettering cap badges of the pattern worn by Falkirk and District Tramways Company staff from the late Edwardian era onwards.
+Script-lettering cap badges of the type worn by Falkirk and District Tramways Company staff from the late-Edwardian era onwards.
 It is currently unclear whether these badges were issued in brass or nickel.
 Author's Collection.

 Falkirk and District Tramways company staff photo 1916